tejasbubane/tejasbubane.github.io/content/2021-10-23-complete-testing-sidekiq.md

   end
 end
 ```
 This worker is doing quite a lot of things.
-For sure the calculations come with complexities and edge-cases.
+We would like to refactor this into separate classes like `SalesCalculator`,
+`TaxCalculator`, `ExportGenerator`, `ExportEmailWorker`, etc. But before we can do that, we need tests which provide us a safety net
+and ensure we do not break any existing functionality in the application.

 Writing end-to-end tests for these is a challenge because adding so many scenarios in controller specs would be slow to run.

 [An ideal approach][3] here would be to write extensive unit tests for worker in isolation and then test whether controller